Return to top

 cabbage veggies and other spices mixed in a bowl

-Make the Vegetarian Egg Rolls: Have a small bowl of water ready.
+Make Vegetarian Egg Rolls: Have a small bowl of water ready.
 Lay a wrapper on a flat surface with the bottom corner facing you.
 Place two tablespoons of filling near the center of the wrapper.
-Shape it into a log.
-Run a thin layer of water around the edge of the wrapper.
-This will help it stick.
+I’ll sometimes use a cookie scoop for this step.
+Shape the filling into a log inside the wrapper.

 egg roll wrappers on a cutting board

-Fold the bottom corner over the filling, then fold the left and right corners over and roll it up.
+Fold And Repeat: Fold the bottom corner over the filling, then fold the left and right corners over and roll it up.
 Repeat with the remaining wrappers.

 vegan egg roll wrappers wrapped around egg roll filling on a cutting board

-Fry Them: Heat the oil in a large wok or large skillet over medium heat to medium-high heat, and pan fry the vegetable egg rolls in batches until golden brown.
+Fry: Heat the oil in a large wok or large skillet over medium heat to medium-high heat, and pan fry the vegetable egg rolls in batches until golden brown.
 Don’t fry them all at one time or crowd the wok.
-Remove with a slotted spoon and place on paper towels to soak up any excess oil.
-Serve & enjoy: Serve with your favorite Asian dipping sauce.
+Remove with a slotted spoon and place on paper towels or a wire rack with a paper towel underneath, to soak up any excess oil.

 egg rolls frying in a shallow pan